SelormDev/computer-science/README.md

 <!-- # OSSU Computer Science Journey -->

+## 🎯 What This Repository Is About

 This repository is dedicated to tracking my journey through the [OSSU Computer Science](https://github.com/ossu/computer-science) curriculum.
 This curriculum is a complete path to obtaining a strong foundation in computer science, covering a wide range of topics from programming to systems, theory, and applications.

-## 🎯 What This Repository Is About

-I am currently learning the fundamentals of computer science, following the OSSU curriculum which is based on top university courses.
-This repo serves as my progress tracker, including the courses I have completed and the ones I am currently studying.
-Additionally, it provides a record of notes, projects, and assignments I will work on as part of this curriculum.

 ## 📚 What I’m Doing